What To Pack In Your Hospital Bag!

-Every mom wonders… what should I pack for my hospital bag?
-Here are my essentials of what to bring to the hospital, when it’s GO time!
-It is suggested that you have your hospital bags packed, and in your car by 35 weeks or at least by the front door.
+Every mom wonders… what should I pack in my hospital bag??
+I felt like I conducted a survey of all my friends who recently had babies.
+I was worried about under packing and over packing!
+Here are my essentials of what to bring to the hospital and some practical tips for when it’s GO time!
+It is suggested that you have your hospital bags packed and in your car by 35 weeks, or at least by the front door.

 This post contains affiliate links.
 All opinions are 100% my own.
 Please read disclosure here.